CapgePau-Uppa/2023-TER-fermeSolaire/README.md

 # 2023-TER-fermeSolaire

-This application is a website designed to optimise the placement of solar pannels
+This application is a website designed to optimise the placement of solar pannels.

+It is designed for educationnal purposes and is completly open-sources.

+Feel free to test and or modify it.

 To test the website :